oarcscience/ith.oarc.science/atl/hif/hif00.md

 #### New York American, October 20, 1912

-###### Transcribed at Intangible Textual Heritage, January 26, 2004, J. B. Hare redactor.
+###### Transcribed at Intangible Textual Heritage, January 26, 2004, J. Lelievre redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose provided this notice of attribution is left intact

 ------------------------------------------------------------------------